ajita-asthana/Mini-Service-Mesh-Emulator/README.md

   * Switch to the main branch
   * Run git fetch/ git pull
   * Go to your issue_branch
-  * Run git rebase -i origin/main
+  * Run git rebase origin/main
   * resolve merge conflicts if any
   * Run git push -f